Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 24.03.16  Changed definitions of ext.CKEDITOR (module is unused at this moment because of issues with file paths).
+Version 1.5.6_0 [B551+24.03.2016].

-- 23.03.16  Modifications: resourceloader of MW, variable $wgFCKEditor_delay_addonloadhook of LocalSettings.php removed.
+- 23.03.16  Modifications: resourceloader of MW, hybrid solution where javascript of ckeditor is injected directly on page while wysiwyg related javascripts are loaded using resourceloader of MW, variable $wgFCKEditor_delay_addonloadhook of LocalSettings.php removed.
+Source files of ckeditor seem to require setting $wgResourceLoaderDebug = true; in LocalSettings.php.
 Version 1.5.6_0 [B551+22.03.2016].

 - 28.02.16  Modifications because of MW1.26: replaced deprecated calls of sajax_do_call and addOnloadHook.
 Know issue: async. loading of javascript files by MW1.26 may cause wysiwyg fail when page is opened for editing => variable $wgFCKEditor_delay_addonloadhook of LocalSettings.php can be used to define delay in ms as temporary fix for this (f.ex 1000 = delay of 1s).
 Version 1.5.6_0 [B551+22.02.2016].